Palawan (island)

-As of 2016, the main island of Palawan was rated the "Most Beautiful Island in the World" as voted by respective readers of rival travel publications Conde Nast Traveller and Travel + Leisure.
-It is the second year running that Palawan has won the Conde Nast Traveller award, as well as the second time in four years that it has occupied Travel + Leisure's top spot (2013).
-El Nido, located at the northern tip of the island, is also currently rated the "Most Beautiful Beach in the World" by Conde Nast Traveller readers.
-In 2007, National Geographic Traveler magazine rated Palawan the best island destination in East and Southeast Asia region, having:

 One city and 12 out of the 23 municipalities of the Province of Palawan are on this island.
 Iwahig Prison and Penal Farm, one of seven operating units of the Bureau of Corrections, is located on the island.

 Geography

 The entire length of the island forms a mountain range, with a peak altitude of 2086 m at Mount Mantalingajan.
 Other significant peaks include Mount Gantung (1788 m) in Batazara and Victoria Peak (1726 m) in Narra.
-Cagayancillo is far to the east of the island, while Dumaran Island and the more distant Cuyo Archipelago are to the northeast, with Linapacan and Busuanga Island nearby in the north-northeast.
-The archipelago of Kalayaan Municipality is west of Palawan, while Balabac Municipality is south of the island's western edge.
+The outlying islands include Cagayancillo to the far east, Dumaran Island and the more distant Cuyo Archipelago are to the northeast, and Linapacan and Busuanga Island nearby in the north-northeast.
+The archipelago of Kalayaan Municipality is to the far west, while Balabac Municipality is south of the island's western edge.